guidance-guarantee-programme/pension_guidance/content/privacy.en.md

 ---
 # Privacy policy

-## The Single Financial Guidance Body
+## The Money and Pensions Service

-As of 1st January 2019, Pension Wise, The Money Advice Service and The Pensions Advisory Service are delivered by the [Single Financial Guidance Body](https://singlefinancialguidancebody.org.uk).
+As of 1st January 2019, Pension Wise, The Money Advice Service and The Pensions Advisory Service are delivered by the [Money and Pensions Service](https://www.moneyandpensionsservice.org.uk).
 Your data privacy rights are not affected.

-The Single Financial Guidance Body privacy notice can be [found here](https://singlefinancialguidancebody.org.uk/#openModal2).
+The Money and Pensions Service privacy notice can be [found here](https://www.moneyandpensionsservice.org.uk/privacy-notice).

 If you would like more information on how your data is processed please see our [privacy policy](/en/privacy) or email [contact@pensionwise.gov.uk](mailto:contact@pensionwise.gov.uk).